Reach An Agreement More Productively With Mediation

 If you do not wish to undergo the lengthy litigation process to reach a legal agreement or arrangement, mediation may be a good avenue for you to pursue.
-At Tournour & Weiner, our attorneys are court-approved and accredited mediators.
-Frank Tournour and Tiffany Weiner can help you reach lasting legal agreements with less stress through mediation at our East Brunswick, NJ, practice.
+At Tournour Law, our attorneys are court-approved and accredited mediators.
+Frank Tournour and his associates can help you reach lasting legal agreements with less stress through mediation at our East Brunswick, New Jersey, practice.
 Mediation is often able to provide more productive meetings and quicker results than litigation.
 We will work closely with you to find a solution that best meets your unique needs.

 Mediation is a type of alternative dispute resolution in which an impartial third party helps disagreeing parties successfully come to a resolution that benefits everyone involved.
 The mediator is often a retired judge or private attorney who can help cover the same issues that would be decided in litigation.